ahtngl/ahtngl.github.io/about.markdown

   <div style="flex: 2;">

   <div style="margin-bottom: 20px; padding: 0 10px;">
-     My name is Alihan , I'm a student at Yeditepe University Faculty of Medicine ( 4 / 6 ) in Istanbul / Turkey.
+      I'm a 4th grade student at Yeditepe University Faculty of Medicine ( 4 / 6 ) in Istanbul / Turkey.
 Before diving into medicine , I spent a year studying chemical engineering at Koç University , which gave me a strong interest in the computational side of medical research.
 </div>

 <div style="margin-bottom: 20px; padding: 0 10px;">
-    Currently , I'm an undergraduate intern at Yeditepe University Hospital Stem Cell Laboratory where I learn analysing flow cytometry data to diagnose hematopoietic neoplasms.
-Moreover , I work on a project myself that focuses on classifying different cell populations using machine learning.
+    Currently , I'm an undergraduate intern at Yeditepe University Hospital Stem Cell Laboratory where I've been learning how to analyse flow cytometry data to diagnose hematopoietic neoplasms.
+I also work on a project myself that focuses on classifying different cell populations using machine learning.
 </div>

 <div style="margin-bottom: 20px; padding: 0 10px;">